-A ROW refers to the right to pass over land owned by another party, more or less frequently, according to the nature of the easement.
+A ROW is real estate terminology that refers to the right to pass over land owned by another party, more or less frequently, according to the nature of the easement.
 If such a right exists, a reference to it must be included in any Agreement of Purchase and Sale (APS.)

 All contracts contain representations and warranties, which are basically the underlying matters or facts as they're being presented in terms of the contract.

 When selling real estate, the sellers represents themselves to be the owners who possess the legal authority to sell the property, and warrant that the property is as they represent it to be.

 A representation is defined as an account or statement of facts, allegations or arguments.
 They present everything from its past to present status and are created to induce someone to enter into a contract.

 A warranty moves from the present to the future.
 In real estate, when a seller warrants something, they're promising that the 'item' is free of defects and will repair or replace it if found otherwise for a specified amount of time into the future.
 The warranty obligates the seller to the terms of the contract.